reymon359/how-to-live/advices/Buy just what you need/index.md

 ---
 name: 'Buy just what you need'
-Categories: ['Material things', 'Money', 'Happiness', 'Minimalism', 'Balance', 'Choices']
+Categories: ['Material things', 'Dependencies', 'Money', 'Happiness', 'Minimalism', 'Balance', 'Choices']
 ---
 # Buy just what you need